takudzwa98/Collaberative_project_Y4/README.md

 # Collaberative_project_Y4
-An efficient communications Application for coaches and players thats tailored for Soccer/Football.
+An efficient communications application for coaches and players thats tailored for Soccer/Football.